seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 print_r($parser->getMovieData());
 {% endhighlight %}

-In the snippet above we create a parse and provide an array of two URLs for scrapping.
+In the snippet above we create a parse and provide an array of two URLs for scraping.
 Then we run an event loop.
 It runs until it has something to do (until our requests are done and we have scrapped everything we need).
 As a result instead of waiting for *all* requests in total, we wait for the *slowest one*.
 The output will be the following:

 {% highlight bash %}
 Array